DaveVoorhis/dbLogger/README.md

 See _SQLiteDatabaseTest.java_ under _/src/test/java/org/reldb/dbLogger/tests_ for more examples.

+## Extend dbLogger

 This is the source project for the dbLogger library.

-To build and test the dbLogger library, and publish to your local Maven repository:
+To build and test the dbLogger library and publish it to your local Maven repository:

 ```
 gradle clean build test publishToMavenLocal
 ```